gracelang/language/spec.md

 Grace dialects support language levels for teaching, and domain-specific little languages.
-A module may begin with a dialect statement `dialect "name"`: this imports the dialect like any other module, but then places the arranges that the dialect's module object lexically encloses the object defined by the module.
+A module may begin with a dialect statement `dialect "name"`: this imports the dialect like any other module, but then arranges that the dialect's module object lexically encloses the object defined by the module.
 This means that [Implicit Requests] in the module can resolve to the definitions in the dialect.